Troopers Seek Public’s Help With Locating Wanted Man - NewsBreak

-On February 19, 2023, at approximately 10:16 p.m., troopers responded to a residence on the 2000 block of Judith Road in Hartly after they received a call that Floyd Smith was at the home.
-Smith had two active warrants for his arrest, which included a warrant for Violation of Probation and a second for felony theft.
-Troopers arrived and saw Smith sitting in a running tan Ford Fusion with the doors locked.
-Smith refused to exit the vehicle and instead began reversing out of the driveway, despite four troopers standing close to his car.
-Smith then struck a State Police vehicle with his car before driving through the yard and fleeing from the area at a high rate of speed.
-Neither Smith nor his vehicle were located and his whereabouts are unknown.

-Smith is described as a white male, approximately 5’07” tall, weighing approximately 200 pounds, with green eyes and brown hair.
-He has a script tattoo on his right hand that says “Lost” and a script tattoo on his left hand that says “Soul,” along with tattoos on both of his arms.
-He is known to frequent the Denton, Hartly, and Felton areas.
+Robinson is described as a black male, approximately 6’01” tall, weighing approximately 185 pounds, with brown hair and brown eyes.
+Robinson is believed to be homeless and his current whereabouts are unknown, but he frequents the Laurel, Bridgeville, and Millsboro areas of Sussex County.

+Due to the nature of the cases and in consideration of the victims, no additional details will be released about the incidents that occurred in November and December.

-Troopers are asking anyone with information regarding Smith’s whereabouts to contact Sergeant H. Pepper at 302-697-4454.
+Attempts to locate Robinson have been unsuccessful.
+Troopers are asking anyone who may know of Michael Robinson’s whereabouts to contact Trooper E. Eschbach by calling 302-337-1090.
 Information may also be provided by sending a Private Facebook Message to the Delaware State Police or contacting Delaware Crime Stoppers at 1-800-847-3333.

+If you or someone you know is a victim or witness of a crime or have lost a loved one to a sudden death and need assistance, the Delaware State Police Victim Services Unit / Delaware Victim Center is available to offer you support and resources 24 hours a day through a toll-free hotline at 1-800-VICTIM-1 (1-800-842-8461).
+You may also email the Victim Services Unit at DSP_VictimServicesMail@delaware.gov .

 You can follow the Delaware State Police by clicking on: